 Personal Cloud Storage

-Fan participation in national sports doesn’t just utilize the power of the database, it depends upon it.
-From fantasy football leagues to March Madness brackets, they all depend on huge databases full of player statistics, game performances, injury reports, and more, all calculating the odds of a win on a weekly basis.
+Fan participation in national sports doesn’t just utilize the power of the database — it depends on it.
+From fantasy football to March Madness brackets, the sports industry depends on massive cloud databases to keep track of everything.

-Any online organization that sells its products or services uses databases to organize their products, pricing information, user purchase history and then recommend other potential products to customers.
-This data is stored in highly secure databases, protected by the standards set through PCI Compliance.
+The eCommerce store owner can then leverage their database to recommend other potential products to customers.
+This data would be stored in highly secure databases, protected by the standards set through PCI Compliance.

 The Weather Company, for example, takes in over 20 terabytes of data per day.
-The company has used a number of databases to support this data, including MySQL, Microsoft SQL Server, Cassandra, and more.
+The company has used several databases to support this torrent of information, including MySQL, Microsoft SQL Server, Cassandra, and more.